bbperry/slowboat-frontend-new/README.md

-# Slow Boat Co. eCommerce
+# Slow Boat Fish Co. eCommerce site

-A direct to consumer online store to connect consumers with the Slow Boat Co. selling salmon and whitefish.
+A direct to consumer online store to connect consumers with the Slow Boat Fish Co. selling salmon and whitefish.

 ## User Stories